mariosantosdev/coffee-delivery/README.md

 ## About Project

-This project is an simple ecommerce that the user can view and buy coffees, all coffees comes from <a href="https://github.com/egoist/vite-plugin-mix">ViteJS Mix Plugin</a> that serves an local server.
+This project is an simple ecommerce that the user can view and buy coffees, all coffees comes from <a href="https://vitejs.dev/guide/cli.html#dev-server">ViteJS Server</a> that serves an local server.

 The project was developed to finish an challenge steps of the course <a href="https://www.rocketseat.com.br/ignite">Ignite</a>.
 I started from zero, just following the <a href="https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate">mockup</a> already created.